-Will Messenger Speaks About Work, Calling & Discipleship at Upper House
+Will Messenger: Work, Calling & Discipleship at Upper House

 Is this what I'm supposed to be doing?
 How do I live as a Christian at work?
 How does God view my work?
-Explore these questions and more with Theology of Work Project's Executive Editor Will Messenger at this event with Upper House and High Point Church, in Madison, WI.
+Theology of Work Project's Executive Editor Will Messenger explored these questions at this event with Upper House and High Point Church, in Madison, WI.

 How Does God View My Work?